150 Saint Names for Boys & Their Meanings

 7. Bernard

-Bernard is a German baby boy name that is also catholic.
-It means ‘From an old German compound; or brave as a bear’.
+Bernard is a German baby boy who is catholic.
+It means ‘From an old German compound; or brave as a bear.’
 St. Bernard is noted for this name.

 8. Gelasius

-Gelasius is a Greek baby name that stands for ‘laughter’.
-Children with optimism and a positive outlook for life are given this name.
+Gelasius is a Greek baby name that stands for ‘laughter.’
+Children with optimism and a positive outlook on life are given this name.

 9. Gilbert

-Gilbert literally translates to ‘bright pledge’.
-It was introduced by the Normans during the middle ages and was also used by a 12th-century British saint who later became the founder of a religious order known as the Gilbertines.
+Gilbert translates to ‘bright pledge.’
+The Normans introduced it during the Middle Ages, and it was also used by a 12th-century British saint who later became the founder of a religious order known as the Gilbertines.

 10. Habert

-Habert is a very old family name that is given to children these days.
-It means ‘someone who attracts success and money’ and children with this name tend to have the desire to inspire, be strong-willed and lead others.
+Habert is a very old family name given to children nowadays.
+It means ‘someone who attracts success and money,’ and children with this name tend to have the desire to inspire, be strong-willed and lead others.

 11. Happy

-Happy means ‘Joyful’ and is a name of American origin.
-It is a unisex name and parents like using this name as it exudes positive vibes on the way their children are perceived.
+Happy means ‘joyful’ and is a name of American origin.
+It is a unisex name, and parents like using it as it exudes positive vibes on how their children are perceived.

 12. Macarius